-Type the name of the expense account you want to adjust, then click $\mathsf{OK}.$ (Most people choose Payroll Expenses.)
+Type the name of the expense account you want to adjust, then click OK.
+(Most people choose Payroll Expenses.)

-?
-To learn about Search the Help index for Adjusting payroll liabilities payroll liabilities, adjusting
+Adjusting payroll liabilities

+payroll liabilities, adjusting

 Creating a cheque to pay your payroll liabilities

 Most businesses must send a cheque to the CRA for last month's payroll deductions by the 15th of the current month.
 Check with the CRA or your accountant to see what's right for your business.
 Then consider setting up a reminder note in the To Do list.